Code of Conduct

-7. A student may not consume, buy, sell, borrow, possess, lend or give as a gift any drug, narcotic, or alcoholic beverage in such a way that would be a violation of any local, state or federal law or the institutional alcohol policy.
+- A student may not consume, buy, sell, borrow, possess, lend or give as a gift any alcoholic beverage in such a way that would be a violation of any local, state or federal law or the institutional alcohol policy.

 Part Four: The Cooper Union Student Judicial Committee

 4.1 Jurisdiction.
-The Student Judicial Committee of the Joint Student Council shall have jurisdiction of all matters involving an alleged violation of the Standards of Conduct stated above.
+The Student Judicial Committee convened by the Office of Student Affairs shall have jurisdiction of all matters involving an alleged violation of the Standards of Conduct stated above.

 4.2 Membership.
 Each student council shall elect two representatives and two alternates to the Student Judicial Committee and one representative and one alternate to the Judicial Appeals Committee.
-Student Judicial Committee members must be elected to the Joint Student Council with plurality and cannot be on probation for academic reasons or have been issued a sanction by the Student Judicial Committee.
-Judicial Panels shall ordinarily be chosen from members of the Student Judicial Committee; however, any member of the Joint Student Council eligible to serve on the Student Judicial Committee can serve on a Judicial Panel if necessary and would be appointed by the Dean of Students or their designee.
+Student Judicial Committee members will generally be elected by the Joint Student Council and cannot be on probation for academic reasons or have been issued a sanction by the Student Judicial Committee.
+Judicial Panels shall ordinarily be chosen from members of the Student Judicial Committee; however, any member of the student body eligible to serve on the Student Judicial Committee can serve on a Judicial Panel if necessary and would be appointed by the Dean of Students or their designee.

 4.3 General Rules.
 Proceedings conducted by the Student Judicial Committee are completely independent of any civil or criminal proceeding and may occur simultaneously with such court action.
 The Student Judicial Committee is administrative, rather than criminal or civil, in nature.
 The standard of proof applied by the Student Judicial Committee shall be “preponderance of the evidence.”
 Judicial Panels do not use technical rules of evidence.
 Committee members may take notice of any matter in the common experience of Cooper Union students.